Bassett88/arkosR36S/Frequently-Asked-Questions---RG351V.md

 - Supported movie/video formats are .avi .mp4 .mpg
 - Supported movies/videos need to be loaded in the videos subfolder within the roms folder.
 - Up to 720p seems to perform fine with limited testing.
 - Support will be limited for this feature.
-If a video/movie doesn't work on this, try a lower resolution or just use a more suitable player like a smartphone.
+If a video/movie doesn't work on this, try a lower resolution or just use a more suitable device like a smartphone.

 Controls:
 - A: Pause